haxtheweb/edtechjoker/draft-outline.md

 - `npm install --save @lrnwebcomponents/meme-maker`
 - Enhancing your card to use Slots, properties, CSS variables, parts and more

-## Activity 1: Combining elements into a single repo
-- `file-name.js` === `element`
-- As a result, I want you to create a new repository and combine the two cards into it
-- Implement both within your demo
-- You might want to give ownership of the repo to both people (so your aware of permissions delegation later)

-## Activity 2: Reuse and refactoring
+## Activity 1: Reuse and refactoring
 - Enhancing your card to use Slots, properties, CSS variables, parts and more
 - No one makes things from scratch (unless they have to)
 - let's make our cards more reusable via slot, properties, and css variables